logzio/logz-docs/README.md

 If you haven't contributed to logz-docs before, follow these steps to get started.

-You'll need a GitHub account.
-[Join GitHub](https://github.com/join) if you don't already have one.
+[Join GitHub](https://github.com/join) if you don't already have an account.

 **Install dependencies:**